mverboom/pve-utils/pve-find/README.md

 * `hostname`
 Specifies the hostname of the node or a node in the cluster.
-No protocol or port numbers should be specified, just the name.
+No protocol or port numbers should be specified, just the name.<br>

-For example:
+For example:<br>
 `hostname=pvenode.example.com`

 * `user`
 User to log in as.
 The user can have minimal rights, as long as information about all containers and vm's can be retrieved.
-The realm that the user exists in needs to be specified.
-So, for example for the user info in the realm pve:
+The realm that the user exists in needs to be specified.<br>
+So, for example for the user info in the realm pve:<br>
 `user=info@pve`

 * `password`